translate/pootle/docs/developers/hacking.rst

 With all the dependencies installed within the virtual environment, Pootle is almost ready to run.
-In development environments you probably want to use settings that vastly differ from those used in production servers.
+In development environments you will want to use settings that vastly differ from those used in production environments.

 For that purpose there is a sample configuration file with settings adapted for development scenarios, *pootle/settings/90-dev-local.conf.sample*.
 Copy this